 Feasting is taken seriously at Albion House.
 The immaculate Regency dining room combines smart dark walls, crisp white linen, and a pleasing mix of contemporary lighting and period fireplaces.
-Breakfast is a small buffet including pastries, banana bread (my partner went back for thirds), croissants, berries and a hot menu: my Eggs Royale were cooked to perfection.
+The breakfast menu might include pastries, delicious banana bread, croissants, berries and hot dishes: my Eggs Royale were cooked to perfection.

 For lunch there's a set menu (two or three courses) with dishes such as petit pois soup, wood pigeon salad or pancetta pork tenderloin.
 Evening meals are a la carte: I loved the hake with roasted beetroots, while eyeing up the chermoula spiced vegetable salad.
 Desserts include vodka, lemon and lime posset and sticky toffee pudding.
 All were simply and stylishly presented, and inspired by the setting.
 Ingredients, where possible, come from within a 40-mile radius – all fish is locally caught, of course.

 The Town Bar also serves food – nibbles and small dishes as well as meat, veg, local cheese or smoked fish deli plates.
 And from Thursday-Saturday, sandwiches, cakes and scones are laid out on the baby grand for afternoon tea.